-WHITE ONLOOKERS WATCH NEGRO MARCHERS held and passing out leaflets.
-Those who attend this meeting will be tagged as integrationists and will be dealt with accordingly by the Knights of the Ku Klux Klan," the statement declared.
+WHITE ONLOOKERS WATCH NEGRO MARCHERS

+held and passing out leaflets.
+"Those who attend this meeting will be tagged as integrationists and will be dealt with accordingly by the Knights of the Ku Klux Klan," the statement declared.

 The meeting was called off.

-Five of the six who planned the meeting still live in Bogalusa, (The other, a minister, left townsoonafter the cancelled meeting.)
-Those who have continued to speak out have gotten threats and harrasscrosses burned on his lawn and received for a handful of people, no one, I repeat countless threats over the phone and in no one has stood up to this intimidation."
-Another is Ralph Blumberg, owner and operator of Radio Station WBOX in Bogalusa.
-Evicted from his building in the city, Blumberg still broadcasts from a trailer parked in a field just outside of town, All but four of his 70 sponsors have been frightened off by Klan intimidation.
+Five of the six who planned the meeting still live in Bogalusa, (The other, a minister, left town soon after the cancelled meeting.)
+Those who have continued to speak out have gotten threats and harrassment.
+One of the five has had several crosses burned on his lawn and received for a handful of people, no one, I repeat, countless threats over the phone and in no one has stood up to this intimidation," Another is Ralph Blumberg, owner and operator of Radio Station WBOX in Bogalusa.
+Evicted from his building in the city, Blumberg still broadcasts from a trailer parked in a field just outside of town.
+All but four of his 70 sponsors have been frightened off by Klan intimidation.
 Passing cars have fired at his transmitter.
 One of Blumberg's editorials, broadcast in March, states his view of the dilemma of Bogalusa moderates: "This is a matter of law and order and basic human decency.
 Law and order covers more than just bombings, killings, and riots.
 It also covers a man's right to be free of intimidation.
 There is no freedom of expression in Bogalusa today.
-Except He is saying that when a violent minority can intimidate all citiznes, black and white, then it should concernall, not just the black It is everyone's freedom, not just the black man's, that is at stake in Bogalusa.
+Except He is saying that when a violent minority can intimidate all citiznes, black and white, then it should concern all, not just the black minority.
+It is everyone's freedom, not just the black man's, that is at stake in Bogalusa,